dchealthlink/HBX-mobile-app-APIs/README.md

 # HBX-mobile-app-APIs
 Specifications and resources for mobile apps needed by the HBX mobile app

-## "My Account" API (Enroll App)

-### Workflow - Individual/Family or Employee User (MVP):
+### Context - Mobile App calls to EnrollApp APIs
 1. The mobile app connects to IAM, passing user credentials, to retrieve a valid SAML token
 2. The mobile app connects to the EnrollApp session API to establish a session, passing the SAML token
+3. The mobile app calls an API from within that session

+## Core EnrollApp APIs

+### "My Account" API (Enroll App)
+ * *exposed by: EnrollApp*
+ * *called by: mobile app*

+* Simple case: Individual/Family or Employee User (MVP):
-3. Inside that same session, the mobile app hits a "My Account" API URL (to be determined by the EnrollApp team) such as:
+URL to be determined by the EnrollApp team, e.g.:
     `GET https://enroll.dchealthlink.org/api/my-account/`
 4. The following JSON payload is returned:
   * [schema](enroll/my-account/response/schema.json)